gaehlerm/SoftwareEngineering/README.md

 ### Exceptions of DRY

-The DRY principle does not always have to be obeyed strictly.
-It's not always worth to try to find this abstraction with only one repetion of few lines of code.
-Also the overhead of creating a new function might be higher than the gain of refactoring the code.
-This is also in agreement with the test driven design (TDD) [Writing better code with tests] where you only have to refactor if there is a three-fold duplication of the code. // quote?
-Clean Craftsmanship??// For a three-fold repetitions there are certainly no more excuses.
-In case of three-fold repetitions you have to refactor the code immediately.
+The DRY principle does not always have to be strictly followed.
+It's not always worth trying to find this abstraction with only one repetition of a few lines of code.
+Also, the overhead of creating a new function might be higher than the benefit gained from refactoring the code.
+This is also in agreement with Test-Driven Development (TDD) [Writing better code with tests] where you only have to refactor if there is a threefold duplication of the code. // quote?
+Clean Craftsmanship??// For a three-fold repetition, there are certainly no more excuses.
+In the case of three-fold repetitions, you have to refactor the code immediately.

 ## Advantages of the SRP

 The importance of the SRP cannot be overstated.
 It alone makes your code an order of magnitude better when applied properly or worse when ignored.
 And it is fairly simple to learn.
 There are dozens of reasons why this is the case.
 Here are the most important ones.

 ### Understanding

-A function or class that implements exactly one thing will always be compareably easy to understand.
-It all follows the same logic and there will be no unexpected behavior.
-Additionally, the code for a certain problem will be short as it focuses only on its core.
-All other duties are resolved elsewhere.
+A function or class that implements only one thing will always be comparatively easy to understand.
+It all follows the same logic, and there will be no unexpected behavior.
+Additionally, the code for a specific problem will be concise as it focuses solely on its core functionality.
+All other duties are handled elsewhere.

 ### Naming

-Giving names to objects is one of the hardest tasks of a programmer and can be extremely frustrating.
-Names are always either too long or not expressive enough.
-This is an indication you might have violated the SRP.
+Assigning names to objects is one of the most challenging tasks for a programmer and can be extremely frustrating.
+Names are either always too long or not expressive enough.
+This is an indication that you might have violated the SRP.
 If an object obeys the SRP, it does one thing.
-And naming an object that does only one thing is usually not that hard.
+Naming an object that serves only one function is typically not that difficult.
 If you choose a name containing an "and", chances are high that you violated the SRP.

 ### No Duplication

-Every bit of logic is taken care of in exactly one place in your code.
+Every bit of logic is handled in exactly one place in your code.
 You have no code duplication.
-You are not allowed to copy paste any code.
+You are not allowed to copy and paste any code.
 Do not Repeat Yourself.
 DRY.
-However, this does not only apply to copy paste code.
-It can also be that there are two pieces of code quite far apart in the code doing very similar things.
-If you see redundant code you should probably start refactoring.
+This, however, does not only apply to copy-paste code.
+It can also happen that there are two pieces of code quite far apart in the code performing very similar tasks.
+If you see redundant code, you should start refactoring it.

 Any piece of logic should be implemented only once.
-This has the advantage that refactoring becomes comparably easy as you have to change code only in one location.
-Your payment system has to be updated?
-Go to the `PaymentSystem` class and update it.
+This has the advantage that refactoring becomes comparatively easy since you only have to change the code in one location.
+Is your payment system in need of an update?
+Go to the `PaymentSystem` class and make the necessary updates.
 Done.

 ### Easy Testing

 Writing unit tests becomes fairly simple as well.
-A class obeying the SRP is not so big, initializing class instances is probably not a big deal, nor is understanding the logic behind it.
-You know exactly what the idea of the class is and finding the important parts to test becomes easy.
+A class adhering to the SRP is not overly complex.
+Initializing class instances is likely not a significant issue, nor is comprehending the logic behind it.
+Understanding the concept of the class makes it easier to identify the key components for testing.
 Just look at the few public functions.
-And as the class is simple, you will be immediately able to tell what the expected output of the function will be.
+As the class is straightforward, you will immediately be able to determine the expected output of the function.

 ### Less Bugs

 As the purpose of each class becomes clearer, it will be easier to structure the logic of your problem.
 You will only write code that makes sense.
-You will create way less bugs.
-And it’s very hard for those bugs to hide.
-Frequently you'll know right away why a bug showed up as it is immediately apparent which part of the code is responsible for the behavior of the bug.
+You will create fewer bugs.
+And it's very hard for those bugs to hide.
+Frequently, you will quickly identify why a bug appeared because it is immediately apparent which part of the code is responsible for the bug's behavior.

-Again, let me make a real world example: You are dressed in an orange T-shirt, even though you should be dressed in a white shirt.
+Again, let me provide a real-world example: You are wearing an orange T-shirt, although you should be wearing a white shirt.
 If the only time you have access to a wardrobe is in the morning after having a shower, you know that it was at that time that you made the mistake.
-Meanwhile if you have access to the wardrobe all the time, you never know when you incorectly decided to get an orange shirt.
-This example nicely shows why it is important to restrict accsess to objects as much as possible and do things only in one location.
+Meanwhile, if you have access to the wardrobe all the time, you never know when you might incorrectly decide to wear an orange shirt.
+This example nicely illustrates why it is important to restrict access to objects as much as possible and perform actions in only one location.

 ### Bug fixing

 Tracking down bugs will be much easier.
-You can understand fairly well what each class should do and therefore find unexpected behavior much quicker.
-However, fixing a bug becomes harder at first sight.
-You are not anymore allowed to randomly add an if statement in your code.
+You can understand fairly well what each class should do and, therefore, find unexpected behavior much quicker.
+Fixing a bug may seem harder at first glance.
+You are no longer allowed to randomly add an `if` statement in your code.
 This would violate the SRP and lead to bad code.
-Instead you have to find a proper solution.
-Which usually turns out easier than applying some ugly hot fix.
-And especially it really fixes the bug once and for all.
-All together, we can conclude that fixing a bug becomes harder, but fixing it properly becomes much easier if you obey the SRP.
+Instead, you have to find a proper solution.
+Usually, this turns out to be easier than applying an unsightly hotfix.
+And especially, it really fixes the bug once and for all.
+All in all, we can conclude that fixing a bug becomes more challenging, but fixing it correctly becomes much easier if you adhere to the SRP.

 ## Drawbacks of the SRP

 There are very few drawbacks of the SRP that I could think of.
-The SRP is at times a little bit too strict.
+The SRP is sometimes a bit too strict.
 It is not always worth obeying strictly.
-If a function is really short, it is not that bad to have it duplicated.
-Adding a function to introduce an additional level of abstraction is adding some mental overhead and not always worth it.
+If a function is very short, it is not necessarily bad to have it duplicated.
+Adding a function to introduce an additional level of abstraction increases mental workload and may not always be justified.
 Though these are exceptions, rather than the norm.
-When in doubt, you'd better adhere to the SRP and refactor the code.
+When in doubt, it is better to adhere to the SRP and refactor the code.

 # 10. Levels of abstraction